SeldonIO/seldon-core/components/seldon-request-logger/README.md

 Batch requests are split and indexed as separate documents with `-item-N` appended to the doc id.

 See comments in log_helper.py for details of headers.
+The unmodified payload is logged under `request.payload` and the particular record under `request.instance`.

 Large images are not recommended to be stored in elastic and instead a pointer should be stored.
 For this reason MAX_PAYLOAD_BYTES env var is available and defaults to only allow smaller images.